spencerfliao/notes/content/Natural & Social Sciences/Astrophysics for People in a Hurry.md

 ---
 Title: "Astrophysics for People in a Hurry"
 Full Title: "Astrophysics for People in a Hurry (Astrophysics for People in a Hurry Series)"
-Subtitle: " (Astrophysics for People in a Hurry Series)"
+Subtitle: "Astrophysics for People in a Hurry Series"
 Cover: "https://i.gr-assets.com/images/S/compressed.photo.goodreads.com/books/1481859848l/33395538._SY475_.jpg"
 Author: "Neil deGrasse Tyson"
 Year: "2017"